PHI-Toolkit/vagrant-centos7-jupyterhub/README.md

 # Vagrant Centos-7 VirtualBox with Docker-based JupyterHub and Jupyter Notebooks

-This VM was created for the 2017 Growing Expertise in E-Health Knowledge and Skills (GEEKS) Program in Bangkok, Thailand.
+This VM was created as a template for the 2017 Growing Expertise in E-Health Knowledge and Skills (GEEKS) Program in Bangkok, Thailand.
+Assuming you are able to put in the right configuration items below, all you need to do is type "vagrant up" at the command line and after 10 minutes, you will have JupyterHub and Jupyter Notebook available on the browser.

 ## Requirements behind this setup
-1. Centos-7 VM (replicate the GEEKS training server)
+1. Centos-7 VM set up using Vagrant (to replicate the GEEKS training server in Thailand)
 2. JupyterHub with DockerSpawner
 3. Jupyter Notebook with Python 2 and 3 kernels
+4. Option to load more Python 2/3 modules and the R kernel

 ## Customizing Vagrantfile: